CPS Deployment

 config.eventPublisher. spring.kafka.ssl.trust-store-type |

 Kafka security SASL SSL store type.
 Required for SASL_SSL protocol.
-Some possible values are:

 Not defined |